Parks-Laboratory/locuszoom/README.md

 just go the example and use the Python script for analysis.
 If change the path, go to conf folder and change the configure file.

+to update mm10 to .db:
+bin/lzupdate.py --build mm10